Frequently Asked Questions

 Is there a conference hotel?
 How does housing work at Family Week?

 There is no single conference hotel or blocked rooms for Family Week participants.
 There are various bed and breakfast-style inns, traditional hotels, house/condo rentals, and campgrounds all available in Provincetown.
 Most events for the week take place at the Provincetown Inn (1 Commercial St) or in the center of town at the Library, Crown & Anchor, and Bas Relief Park.
-You can contact the Provincetown Tourism Office for information about housing options.
+You can contact the Provincetown Tourism Office or check out the Provincetown Business Guild Vacation Guide for information about housing options.
 For advice from other families who have attended Family Week in the past, visit the Family Week Facebook Group.

 What activities/events are suitable for the whole family to attend?